-Let’s recap a bit to understand the first about API before going in detail about the types of API.
+Let’s recap a bit to understand the first about API before going into detail about the types of API.

 - What Are APIs?

-- The API that is available for public use is known as public APIs.
-For Example, let’s take google anyone can use Google’s API without any restriction.
+- The API that is available for public use is known as public API.
+For Example, let’s take Google anyone can use Google’s API without any restriction.
 There is no restriction at all in open API

 - Partner APIs